collective-intelligence-lab/intelliproof/README.md

 - Deleting a NODE that was connected to another node should re-trigger the automation for get claim cred.
 Right now if you delete the edge it does this, but not when u delete the node (which in turn deletes the edge) - (DONE)
 - Swap target and source claim in validate edge function. - (DONE)
 - Enter key should save content and trigger automation
-  - ensure no other edge cases around this
+  - ensure no other edge cases around this (DONE)
 - Enable drag and drop of evidence onto nodes -(DONE )
   - NOT ADDED -> need to click away and click again for modal to be updated...
 - Make delete evidence / unlink evidence functional - (DONE)